-- Nutrition Communication: undergraduate level courses in general chemistry, organic chemistry, biochemistry and human physiology.
+- Nutrition Interventions, Communication, and Behavior Change: undergraduate level course work in General Chemistry, and Human Biology, which recommended courses in Physiology and Biochemistry.
 Please note that the chemistry courses need to be taken sequentially and not concurrently.

 - Nutritional Epidemiology: undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry

-- Combined Detetic Internship/Master's Degree: Complete an accredited Didactic Program in Dietetics.
+- Master of Science/Dietetic Internship: Complete an accredited Didactic Program in Dietetics.
 Earn a Baccalaureate degree from an accredited college or university; a minimum university cumulative grade point average of 3.0 is required.